null Skip to main content

 High-Pressure Common Rail Meets Proven 5.9L Platform

 The 2003-2007 5.9L common rail Cummins combines the legendary 5.9L engine block with modern high-pressure common rail fuel injection.
+This is the 3rd gen Cummins — covering Dodge Ram 2500 and Ram 3500 trucks from 2003 through 2007 — and it remains one of the most capable and tunable diesel platforms ever built.

 This generation offers excellent power potential (400-700+ HP), refined operation, and strong reliability when properly modified.
 Our performance parts deliver 200-300°F cooler EGTs, instant throttle response, and the capability to handle serious towing loads or competition use in the distinctive third-generation Dodge body.